 - Anti-Bribery and Anti-Corruption Policy;

-- · Diversity Policy;
+- Diversity Policy;

-- · Whistleblower Policy; and
+- Whistleblower Policy; and

 - Code of Conduct within our Corporate Governance Charter.

-Where and when it is safe to do so, Wagners also intends to continue with site visits to various suppliers, particularly those that may be identifies has having a potential risk to modern slavery to ensure they are operating safely with no identified risk to modern slavery practices.
+Wagners will continue with site visits to suppliers who are identified as having a potential risk to modern slavery to ensure they are operating safely with no identified risk to modern slavery practices.